yankunm/H5Gizmos/doc/Tutorials/hello_curves.md

 # Tutorial `hello_curves.py`

-The `hello_curves.py` script builds a `Stack` dashboard containing input sliders which control a parameters for a `matplotlib` curve visualization.
+The `hello_curves.py` script builds a `Stack` dashboard containing input sliders that control parameters for a `matplotlib` curve visualization.

-The plottting method used here can add visual elements to gizmos using any technique based in
+The plotting method used here can add visual elements to Gizmos using any technique based in
 <a href="https://matplotlib.org/">matplotlib</a>
 such as